-Remove all attachments (aerators, etc.) from the faucet.
+Remove all attachments (screens, hoses, aerators, etc.) from the faucet.

 Use household bleach on a paper towel and swab around the head of the faucet, inside and out.

-Turn on the coldwater tap and let the water run for five minutes to permit clearing of the lines.
+Turn on the coldwater tap and let the water run for several minutes to permit clearing of the lines.

 Turn down the flow of water until the stream reaches the thickness of a pencil.

 If the bottle has a seal on it, remove the seal then carefully remove the cap from the STERILE bottle.
 Be sure that you do nottouch the inside of the cap or the outside rim of this bottle.
-Fill the bottle to within one inch of its rim (100ml).
+Fill the bottle to within one inch of its rim.
 DO NOT RINSE this bottle out.
-The white crystals are sodium thiosulfate which binds to any residual chlorine in the water sample.
 Replace the cap and tighten it so that the cap will not leak.
-If it is a large bottle, fill the bottle to within one inch of the rim.

 A water analysis report will be mailed or emailed to you upon receipt of payment.
 Payment is preferred when the sample is dropped off to insure prompt delivery of the report.
-We accept cash or checks.
-Please make checks payable: Howard Laboratories.
+We accept cash or check; please make checks payable to: Howard Laboratories